fomightez/bendit-binder/README.md

 #### Technical Reminder for Those Modifying this Repository

+Because of the GitHub Actions to update branches after a push, it is necessary to execute a `git pull` shortly after each push to keep the local version consistent with the GitHub version.

+#### Service Providing Active Sessions in Your Browser

-This repository is set up to make use of the binder service offered by [MyBinder.org](https://mybinder.org/).
-See their site for more information about Binder.
+This repository is set up to make use of the Binder service offered by [MyBinder.org](https://mybinder.org/).
+See [their site](https://mybinder.org/) for more information about Binder.

 ----